yuripiffer/zmed_exam_manager/README.md

 - body:
   - exam_token (string): JWT token with exam's info
   - result_token (string): JWT token with the exam's result info
-> The test results will normally be processed by the goroutines.
-This endpoint is used for cases where an exam was not processed automatically and there is a need for an attendant to inform the exam result manually.
-The request must contain the exam token and the exam result token.
-The tokens are deserialized.
+> The test results will normally be processed by goroutines.
+> This endpoint is used for cases where an exam result was not processed automatically and there is a need for an attendant to inform it manually.
+> The request must contain the exam token and the exam result token.
+> Both tokens are then deserialized.
 Returns an error in case of data inconsistency.
-In case of success, the status of "Finished" persists in dynamoDB, searches for the user's contact in zmed_patient_manager and sends a text message or email informing that the exam has been finished.
+> In case of success, the exam is updated with status "Finished" in dynamoDB, then it searches for the user's contact in zmed_patient_manager and sends a text message or email informing that the exam has been finished.
 -----
 ## Parallel processing